What is The Difference Between Active and Static Stretching?

 Why should I stretch?

 Everyone, young and old, should incorporate stretching into their daily routine.
-Start by doing morning stretches or relieving tension in your muscles before bed.
+Start by doing morning stretches or stretching to relieve tension in your muscles before bed.

 Stretching helps to prevent injury, increase your range of motion, boosts energy, and can help to improve your mental health.
 It is an accessible exercise that everyone can do, regardless of fitness level, including people with disabilities.